Gift, Estate, and Generation-Skipping Transfer Tax Calculations

 Gift Splitting

-If you or your spouse gives to a third party, the gift can be considered as made ½ by you and ½ by your spouse.
-This is known as gift splitting.
+If you or your spouse gives to a third party, the gift can be considered as made 1/2 by you and 1/2 by your spouse, called gift splitting.
 Both of you must consent to split the gift.
 If you do, your annual exclusion can be applied to your part of the gift.

-In 2020, gift splitting allows married couples to give up to $30,000 to each donee without making a taxable gift.
+Gift splitting allows married couples to give up to double the annual exclusion to each donee without making a taxable gift.

 A gift tax return must be filed for any gift splitting to show that you and your spouse agree to use gift splitting.
 Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return must be filed even if the value of the gift is within the annual exclusions.